Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/modular-imgui.md

 };
 ```

-These blocks of content are quite simple - just an update for the content they should display./
+These blocks of content are quite simple - just an update for the content they should display.
 They both allow for separation of code and allows multiple teammates' content on the same window if you are working on a team.

 Next, we must adapt our current `EditorWindow` to store these `EditorBlock`s.